avafinger/orangepi-6-plus-experiments/README.md

 ## Introduction

 For the experiments i will use an Orange Pi 6 Plus, 32 GB of ram, and dual camera with ov13855 sensor and Debian 12 with GNOME (wayland).

 I'll conduct some experiments with the camera1 and camera2 and the NPU as soon as cix-opencv deb package is available for the Orange Pi 6 Plus (CIX P1 SBC).

-The kernel version for these experiments is kernel 6.1-cix ("stock" version) and if i'm brave enough i will build and rerun the experiments with kernel 6.6.
+The kernel version for these experiments is kernel 6.1-cix ("stock" version) and, if i'm brave enough i will build and rerun the experiments with kernel 6.6.

 The board is considered, at the moment of these experiments a developer version, so not ready for an everyday use if you consider stability a premise.

 The reason is the v4l2 commands are not truly v4l2 compliant and any attempt to use it can cause the kernel to crash or require a full reboot.

 That being said, gstreamer comes to the rescue, but an incorrect pipeline can also cause a reboot.

 I would rather use Weston, which is faster than GNOME, but i could not run a Weston session or switch to any TTY and run Weston from there, if someone was able to do this, please advise.